What is a digital wallet and how to use it for your business

 Lower fees

-With the rise in online scams and identity thefts, card-based payments are subject to additional scrutiny.
-For example, multi-factor authentication requires customers to provide additional information, like a fingerprint or PIN code to authenticate the transaction.
-This additional security requirement becomes a point of friction, causing customers to abandon their purchases.
-A study by PaymentsDive reveals that 12% of European retailers have seen their customer approval rates decline due to strong authentication requirements.
+Given the rise in online scams and identity thefts, card-based payments are subject to additional scrutiny.
+For example, multi-factor authentication requires customers to provide additional information, such as a fingerprint or PIN code, to authenticate the transaction.
+This additional security requirement can introduce friction, causing customers to abandon their purchases.

-By offering digital wallets, businesses can securely deliver a first-class customer experience.
-This means merchants don't have to put customers through additional authentication procedures, which leads to frictionless payments, which increases sales.
+Offering digital wallets allows your business to deliver a first-class customer experience.
+This means customers don’t have to go through additional authentication procedures, which leads to frictionless payments and increased sales.

 - Biometric authentication: Some digital wallets also use advanced authentication techniques such as fingerprint or facial recognition.